LAS1010 : An Introduction to Latin America

 Assessment Rationale And Relationship

-The topic for the portfolio will be chosen at the beginning of semester 1, with plenty of opportunities for planning and discussion during regular office hours and surgery hours.
-The portfolio allows me to assess students’ criteria for selecting sources, their ability to process and comment on information to discuss one topic of their interest, their criteria to identify and critically examine primary and secondary sources.
-The PC examination for which students prepare working on a questionnaire that is developed on BB throughout the semester 1, allows consolidating a large amount of information, to establish comparisons and identify differences between countries.
+Students can decide on the topic for the portfolio from the start of the semester based on the booklet information.
+There will be plenty of opportunities for planning and discussion during regular office hours and surgery hours.
+The portfolio allows the assessment of students’ criteria for selecting sources, their ability to process and comment on information to discuss one topic of their interest, their criteria to identify and critically examine primary and secondary sources.

 SEMESTER ONE ONLY STUDY ABROAD: The coursework assessment needs an earlier submission date but otherwise remains unchanged.